Cash withdrawal is a contra entry.

 Also Read: True Up Journal Entry

-Analysis as per Golden Rules of Accounting
+Analysis as per the Golden Rules of Accounting

 Analysis as per Modern Rules of Accounting